m-abrarali/ProductApp/README.md

 ### Remote state storage set-up

 Within our `cluster` folder we have a `state-file-storage` folder.
 This contains code for a one time gcs bucket creation, to be used to store our GKE cluster's state file.
-If you already have a bucket that you can use for this, please ignore this folder, and jumpt to the [create cluster step](#create-cluster).
+If you already have a bucket that you can use for this, please ignore this folder, and jump to the [create cluster step](#create-cluster).

 cd into the `cluster/state-file-storage` and set default values for the below in the `variables.tf` file:
 ```